EricEdwardBryant/easydb/README.md

 - **table** - a list of `name: value` pairs that specify a table name and a path to a table (tables are read by `data.table::fread`).
 If the path is a directory, the tables in this directory will be combined into a single table.
+Multiple paths will be imported one at a time, allowing generation of very large tables that can be queried on disk via `dplyr` and/or `RSQLite`.
 - **keys** - a list of `name: value` pairs that specify a table name and an array of fields to be used as keys.
 - **test** - a list of `name: value` pairs that specify a test name and an *R*